CyverraAuf/Devid_FD-Fire-Detection-.AI/README.md

 Dependencies: Listed in requirements.txt

 This project is licensed under the MIT License – you are free to use, modify, and distribute with attribution.

+The FireDetect AI 2.0 system requires a specialized dataset of fire and no-fire images to operate effectively.
+Due to storage and distribution restrictions, the dataset is not included directly in this repository.

+If you need access to the dataset, please contact me via Instagram:
+@cyverra.auf

+This dataset includes:

+Fire Images: Labeled samples of real flames in various conditions.

+No-Fire Images: Control images with similar backgrounds but without flames.

+Optimized for ORB-based feature detection and motion/flicker analysis.